Battle of Vargas Swamp: Preparations

 From their camp in Bonza, on July 20, after a brief rest, the Patriot army resumed their campaign with Bolívar's main goal being the capture of the provincial capital of Tunja through the Toca road which would enable the Patriots to cut off the royalists' line of communication with Santa Fe, while also allowing them to gain the lead in the race to capture the viceregal capital.
 For this reason, Bolívar decided to march on the Tibasosa-Paipa road, in order to surprise the Royalists at Paipa.
 To do this, the Patriot army would have to cross the Chicamocha River, which was swollen as a result of the winter rain season.
 On the 22nd, the British Legion (which had crossed the Andes between July 14 and 15) finally rejoined his army.

-The days of July 23 and 24 were dedicated to the construction of rafts to ford the river with this being completed by end of day the 24th.
+The days of July 23 and 24 were dedicated to the construction of rafts to ford the river with this being completed by end of the 24th.
 With these completed on July 25, at five in the morning, the army began their crossing of the Chicamocha and decided to ford the river at a site known as Puente de Balsa.